mriddle86/flash-fiction/README.md

 ### Purpose

-This application is a place to write flash fiction stories that other people can continue.
+A fun application to encourage creative thought and working together. short stories (flash fiction) can be collaborated on by the users.

 ### Deployed Website